HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, I learnt how to connect and code the speed of a motor.
-I specifically learnt how to code a loop and how that functions physically.
+I was also introduced to the coding term of 'loops' and how to use them to motorise repetitive circuits.
+I learnt how to code a loop and how that functions physically.

 This experiment could be the basis of a real world application such as a wheel of a homemade robot or car as the motor can be used with many different attachments and thus many diverse functions.
 Using the fan attachment in this experiment you could obviously make a small portable electric fan.
 It could also be used to circulate the cold air within a freezer or refridgerator.

 ### Experiment 11- Pedestrian Crossing ###